samdimek/samdimek/README.md

 * 💡 Turning code into innovation, one line at a time 💻.

-I craft tech articles during my leisure, grab one from [here](https://delashoo.hashnode.dev/ "delashoo's Blog")
+A small secret about me 👀, I craft tech articles during my leisure, grab one from [here](https://delashoo.hashnode.dev/ "delashoo's Blog")